KonradMamla/ikea/README.md

 The project is built using **[Cypress](https://www.cypress.io/)** with **[TypeScript](https://www.typescriptlang.org/)**, following a clean and maintainable structure based on the **Page Object Model (POM)**.
 Test scenarios are written in a clear, action-driven style that simulates real **end-user interactions**.
+The test suite is fully integrated with a **CI/CD pipeline (GitHub Actions)** to automatically run tests on pull requests, merges, and deployments.

 ---